vsrinivas/fuchsia/development/workflows/package_update.md

 ## Just the commands

+Most likely you will want to run the first three commands **every** time there are changes you want to build and push.

   * `fx full-build` or `fx build <target_name>`
   * `fx serve-updates` (messages about a port in use are okay)
   * `fx push-package <package_name>`